-To understand clustering, we need to understand a network (or ‘graph’) concept called modularity.
+To understand clustering, we need to understand a graph concept called modularity.

-In our products, we calculate network modularity as the fraction of the links whose ends fall inside a group, minus the expected fraction if links were distributed at random.
+In our graph visualization toolkits, we calculate modularity as the fraction of the links whose ends fall inside a group, minus the expected fraction if links were distributed at random.
 This gives us a score between 0 and 1.

 For example, if we imagine a network with 100 nodes and 200 links.
 If one cluster has 25 nodes and 100 links – i.e. a quarter of the nodes, but half of the links – the modularity would be ½ -¼ = ¼.

-Our clustering algorithm works by finding network partitions that will minimize the modularity score.
-At the beginning of the algorithm, it takes each node as a cluster.
-We then run through every permutation by moving nodes into clusters, keeping the configuration if the modularity score increases.
+Our clustering algorithm works by finding the best network partitions to minimize the modularity score.
+When the algorithm first starts, it takes each node as a cluster.
+We then run through every permutation by moving nodes into clusters, keeping the configuration if the modularity score improves.

 The result is ‘optimal’ partitions for different numbers of modules:

 This approach works well for both connected graphs, where every node and sub-network is connected together, and disconnected graphs, where there are distinct sub-networks with no connection to the rest of the graph.
 You can also take link weightings into account, so some connections are more ‘important’ than others.